 Find out more about how we get paid by energy suppliers.

 How else can I save money on energy?

 As well as switching suppliers, you can try to be more energy efficient at home.
 Even showering for one minute less can reduce your bills in the long run – find out more with our top energy saving tips.

 You can also get help and advice on reducing your energy use and cutting your power bills from these websites:

 - The government’s energy grants calculator can help work out whether you’re eligible for the Warm Home Discount scheme or Winter Fuel Payment.
 It can also highlight whether you qualify for any funding to make your home more energy-efficient.

 - The Energy Savings Trust provides advice on renewables (including feed-in tariffs), home insulation and energy efficiency.

 - The Citizens Advice Bureau has general advice and can guide you through the process of making a complaint about your energy provider.

-See which energy suppliers Compare the Market customers are switching to and from, and what customers in different areas have saved in our monthly Energy Snapshot.
-It also alerts you to tariffs that are ending, so you can be ready to switch before you face higher unit rates.Read energy snapshot
+See what Compare the Market customers have been switching to and from, and what customers in different areas have saved in our monthly Energy Snapshot.
+It also alerts you to tariffs that are expiring soon so you can be ready to switch before you face higher unit rates.Read energy snapshot